vbanai/Linear_and_Logistic_Regression_Projects/README.md

-In this section you can find two projects which works with linear regression and logistic regression technics.</br>
+In this section you can find two projects which work with linear regression and logistic regression technics.</br>
 </br>
 1.)
 Tabular data prediction </br>